Parent Sport I — Ref: LIGER-PS-001

 Momentum Vector

-Fig. 8 — Hot Wheels (Schematic)
+Fig. 9 — Hot Wheels (Schematic)

 The athlete achieves motion through continuous guided rolling on wheels.
-Control is exercised not by resisting momentum, but by aligning body, balance, and direction with rotational movement.
+Control is exercised not by resisting momentum, but by aligning balance and direction with rotational movement.
 Where Jumping seeks to escape the earth, Hot Wheels makes a pact with it.
 The wheel is not a tool; it is a commitment.

 Ancestral Variant: Quarry Roller Riding (Old Kingdom Egypt, ~2600 BCE)